coltongrainger/fscss-volunteers/README.md

 ## Administrative

-- Here are the [results](/survey) of a 8/29/17 volunteer feedback [survey](https://form.jotform.us/72408009675156).
+- Here are the [results](/fscss-volunteers/survey) of a 8/29/17 volunteer feedback [survey](https://form.jotform.us/72408009675156).
-- We are looking for volunteers to create content for a ne  blog.
+- We are looking for volunteers to create content for a new blog.

 ## Contact